zaratanDotWorld/choreWheel/docs/overview/introduction.rst

 As Oscar Wilde famously quipped, “the trouble with socialism is that it takes up too many evenings.” **We can do better.**

-Mirror is *poetic technology*: a family of tools meant to support the healthy functioning of a coliving environment, **by maximizing participation and minimizing potential abuses of power**.
+Chore Wheel is *poetic technology*: a family of tools meant to support the healthy functioning of a coliving environment, **by maximizing participation and minimizing potential abuses of power**.
 Drawing influences variously from cognitive science, computer science, electoral theory, economics, cybernetics, and game design, it functions with four top-level design goals:

 - No managers or privileged administrative roles